 Finding people you follow on Twitter on Mastodon

-Since Mastodon is decentralized (it is a patchwork of independently operated servers, not a single one), it might be a bit harder to find the accounts of people you follow on Twitter on Mastodon.
+Since Mastodon is decentralized it might be a bit harder to find the accounts of people you follow on Twitter on Mastodon.
 You can’t just enter their name in the search field and find them – they will only show up in the results of your server has made contact with them before.

-So check your friend’s Twitter profile and tweets for references.
+So check your friend’s Twitter profile or website for references.
 Mastodon accounts have the form of @[email protected], for example @[email protected].
 That’s Mastodon’s way of saying that I (@jbaert) have an account at (@) the mastodon.social server.

 Finding people to follow automatically

-- FediDirectory, a hand-curated list of cool accounts to follow.
+- FediDirectory: Hand-curated list of cool accounts to follow.

-- FediPages, a search engine who crawls popular Mastodon server and allows you to search
+- FediPages: Search engine who crawls popular Mastodon server and allows you to search.

-- Find Academics, a tool to find academic Mastodon users by research field
+- Find Academics: Tool to find academic Mastodon users by research field

-- Trunk, a wiki that maintains list of interesting people per category
+- Trunk: Wiki that maintains list of interesting people per category.

-You can also usually browse the directory of a Mastodon server.
-It’s a list of the accounts on that server.
+You can also usually browse the directory (account list) of a Mastodon server.
 For example, for the Mastodon-Belgium server, it’s at https://mastodon-belgium.be/directory.